About the Doctor of Philosophy degree

 SOS 572: Sustainable Energy II: Transitions (3 credits)

-This is the second foundational course (571, 572, and 573) in the graduate program for sustainable energy.
 This course follows the thread of energy transitions through every aspect of our lives.
 It stresses the technological, economic, social, and political contexts of energy transitions.
 It addresses energy use throughout history, the influence of energy on quality of life, how energy use has influenced the process of urbanization and how considerations of access to and control of energy sources shapes geopolitical strategies.
-It will draw on insights garnered by research in human ecology, anthropology, archaeology, economics, historiography, natural science and engineering as to the role energy use, and technological change involving the use of technology, has played in human development.

 SOS 573: Sustainable Energy III: Futures Analysis, Negotiation and Governance (3 credits)